mechanicum/jquery-scrollGallery/README.md

 # jquery-scrollGallery
 Script for scroll something like photo gallery.<br />
 Has functional of forward and back buttons, mouse wheel and scroll bar click or drag.<br />
-Uses your html with your styling, does not .<br />
+Uses your html with your styling, does not include precompiled html or css.<br />
 Works in google chrome and ie >= 7.<br />
 [Link to source.](./scrollGallery.js)<br />
 <br />